 The implication is that, while cheerleading for informal learning and the use of technology in supporting it, the guru community is not yet doing enough to put meat on the conceptual bones, when it comes to how L&D roles and practice should change.
 This charge might seem a little unfair, however.

-While approaches that embrace informal learning are by no means unprecedented within the traditional training world – as LINE’s Steve Ash pointed out in a rent blog post: ‘”Sitting with Nellie” elements of organisational learning were covered when I was doing my CIPD exams over 15 years ago, and the concept wasn’t new then’ – the use of web technology to support informal learning is an emerging practice, and very much in its early days.
+While approaches that embrace informal learning are by no means unprecedented within the traditional training world – as Leo’s Steve Ash pointed out in a rent blog post: ‘”Sitting with Nellie” elements of organisational learning were covered when I was doing my CIPD exams over 15 years ago, and the concept wasn’t new then’ – the use of web technology to support informal learning is an emerging practice, and very much in its early days.
 A lot is being done within organisations, and successes are being achieved, but outside of the benchmarking research published by Towards Maturity, not a great deal of useful information and data exists about these activities in the public domain.
 It is this sort of data that is needed, in order to produce the ‘templates’, ‘frameworks’ and ‘proof’ called for by Nancy Lewis.

-Companies like LINE, that get to work on large-scale learning and change programmes with corporates, many of whom are fairly mature in their use of learning technologies, occupy a privileged position in this regard.
+Companies like Leo, that get to work on large-scale learning and change programmes with corporates, many of whom are fairly mature in their use of learning technologies, occupy a privileged position in this regard.
 They get to see and help guide the pioneers; to design and test structures for enabling 70:20:10 around tangible, real-world goals and objectives.
-LINE has been very active in the last year in publicising the results (the ‘proof’) of successful learning programmes, where these can be publicly aired.
+Leo has been very active in the last year in publicising the results (the ‘proof’) of successful learning programmes, where these can be publicly aired.
 Now the company is turning its focus to putting some meat on the bones of informal learning – to distilling some principles and frameworks for applying an approach informed by 70:20:10 that have been proven to result in success.